When Does Confidence-Based Cascade Deferral Suffice?: Background and Related Work

 Conventional neural models involve a fixed inference cost for any test sample $x \in \XCal$.
 For large models, this cost may prove prohibitive.
 This has motivated several approaches to \emph{uniformly} lower the inference cost for \emph{all} samples, such as architecture modification~\citep{Larsson:2017,Veniat:2018,Huang:2018,Vu:2020}, stochastic depth~\citep{Huang:2016,Fan:2020}, network sparsification~\citep{Liu:2015}, quantisation~\citep{Hubara:2017}, pruning~\citep{LeCun:1989}, and distillation~\citep{Bucilua:2006,Hinton:2015,Rawat:2021}.
 A complementary strategy is to \emph{adaptively} lower the inference cost for \emph{``easy''} samples, while reserving the full cost only for ``hard'' samples~\citep{Han:2022,Zilberstein:1996,Scardapane:2020,Panda:2016,Teerapittayanon:2016,Wang:2018,Huang:2018,Schwartz:2020,Xin:2020,Elbayad:2020,Liu:2020,Zhou:2020,Xin:2020b}.

-Cascade models are a classic example of adaptive predictors, which have proven useful in vision tasks such as object detection~\citep{Viola:2001}, and have grown increasingly popular in natural language processing ~\citep{Mamou:2022,Varshney:2022,Khalili:2022,Dohan:2022}.
+Cascade models are a classic example of adaptive predictors, which have proven useful in vision tasks such as object detection~\citep{Viola:2001}, and have grown increasingly popular in natural language processing~\citep{Mamou:2022,Varshney:2022,Khalili:2022,Dohan:2022}.
 In the vision literature, cascades are often designed for binary classification problems, with lower-level classifiers being used to quickly identify negative samples~\citep{Brubaker:2007,Zhang:2008,Saberian:2010,Chen:2012,DeSalvo:2015,Streeter:2018}.
-A cascade is composed of two components: \begin{enumerate}[label=(\roman*)] \item a collection of base models (typically of non-decreasing inference cost) \item a \emph{deferral rule} (i.e., a function that decides which model to use for each $x \in \XCal$). \end{enumerate}
+A cascade is composed of two components: \begin{enumerate}[label=(\roman*), itemsep=0pt,topsep=0pt,leftmargin=16pt] \item a collection of base models (typically of non-decreasing inference cost) \item a \emph{deferral rule} (i.e., a function that decides which model to use for each $x \in \XCal$). \end{enumerate}

 For any test input, one executes the first model, and employs the {deferral rule} to determine whether to terminate with the current model's prediction, or to invoke the next model; this procedure is repeated until one terminates, or reaches the final model in the sequence.
 Compared to using a single model, the goal of the cascade is to offer comparable predictive accuracy, but lower average inference cost.